 The Medical Research Future Fund (MRFF) has received a $35 million boost.
 Over 85 per cent of this grant will be devoted towards funding research and development for new medical technology over the next four years according to Health Australia.

-This is welcome news for innovators nationwide, but how will this increased funding from the MRFF for medical technology development improve Australian healthcare?
+This is welcome news for innovators nationwide, particularly as they will now be able to get things like this shaking incubator for laboratory use with ease, but how will this increased funding from the MRFF for medical technology development improve Australian healthcare elsewhere?

 Addressing the skills gap in the Med Tech sector through grants from the MRFF could add a further $1 billion in value to the industry.